A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 - Enjoy whipped cream frostings, but you need something more substantial and long-lasting for your cakes.

-- Want to try the original frosting for red velvet or a frosting for more old-fashioned American cakes.
+- Want to try the original red velvet frosting or a frosting for more old-fashioned American cakes.
 Many people have told me this is what their grandmothers made, though they didn’t know the name.

 - Need a super stable frosting—this one and Italian Meringue Buttercream performed exceptionally well in my heat tests.